-A team of sustainability and environmentally conscious students have advanced to the International Competition Finals in Golden, Colorado.
+A team of sustainability and environmentally conscious students has advanced to the International Solar Decathlon Competition Finals in Golden, Colorado.

-The team made up of students from UBC Okanagan’s Innovate, Design, Sustain (IDS) Club and Thompson Rivers University (TRU) was one of 10 teams in the Attached Housing Division semi-finals to qualify.
+The team made up of students from UBC Okanagan’s Innovate, Design, Sustain (IDS) Club and Thompson Rivers University (TRU) is one of 10 teams in the Attached Housing Division semi-finals to qualify.

 Over the past 20-years, the Solar Decathlon has challenged more than 25,000 students to create efficient, affordable buildings powered by renewables, while promoting student innovation, STEM education, and workforce development opportunities in the buildings industry.
 This year, more than 94 universities from 17 countries are taking part.
 The student teams have 8 months to design a net-zero house and address specific engineering, architectural, structural, environmental impact, and stakeholder needs within.